 Your doctor may order a number of different blood tests that can suggest ankylosing spondylitis.
 For example, if you have the disorder, you are likely to have an increased erythrocyte sedimentation rate (the rate at which red blood cells settle out of your blood) and increased levels of C-reactive protein (a protein that is usually not in blood at high levels but may be elevated in cases of inflammation).
 These two tests are general indications of inflammation in your body.

 You may also have anemia.
-To exclude other causes of inflammatory arthritis, rheumatoid factor (an antibody common in cases of rheumatoid arthritis) and anti-nuclear antibodies (common in cases of lupus and other similar conditions) are ordered, which are usually negative in ankylosing spondylitis.
-Approximately 90% of people with ankylosing spondylitis are positive for the HLA-B27 marker.
+To exclude other causes of inflammatory arthritis, tests for rheumatoid factor (an antibody common in cases of rheumatoid arthritis) and anti-nuclear antibodies (common in cases of lupus and other similar conditions) may be ordered, which are usually negative in ankylosing spondylitis.
+Approximately 95% of Caucasian people with ankylosing spondylitis are positive for the HLA-B27 marker.

 What Are the Treatments for Ankylosing Spondylitis?